ulfschneider/breakdown/README.md

 Select in the Packages menu **Breakdown / Push to JIRA** to push new issues to JIRA.
 Currently you cannot push modifications of already created issues - it´s only possible to push new created issues.
 A push is always followed by an automatic pull.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
 In addition those issues will disappear from the editor.
 Use the editor UNDO function to let those issues reappear.

-## Release notes

-## v0.7.0

-- Allow to start the .bkdn file with breakdown instead of jira-breakdown #24
-- Make jira url and jira project clickable links #23
-- Allow creation of epics, stories and sub-tasks #22
-- Allow removal of issues #20
-- Show progress bar for issues by assignee #18
-- Change color of settings to be more homogenous #17
-- Show total number of open issues in 'issues by assignee' section #16
-- Fold all lines after pull and inserting JIRA data into the editor #15
-- Do not remove contents in editor when pull goes wrong #10
-- Fix: Color coding for resolved issues get´s lost #4
-- Fix: If status is no display field, color coding for resolved rows is not applied #13

-### v0.6.0

-- Display assignees with issue keys in overall statistics #9

-### v0.5.0

-- Display done points in overarching statistics #5

-### v0.4.1

-- Fix: When pulling without result set, an exception is thrown in promise when determining custom field names #8

-### v0.4.0

-- Indicate resolved JIRA issues with a different color to identify quickly, what´s already done #2
-- Close all notifications with new pull/push command #7
-- Fix: Pulled date is not being refreshed after pull

-### v0.3.0

-- Display date and time of last pull in the settings header
-- Fix: Destroy additional cursor that was created by click with meta-key on JIRA link (Mac)
-- Change from Apache 2.0 to MIT license

-### v0.2.0

-- Sum of story points for epics
-- Completion progress bar for epics
-- CTRL-Click on JIRA key will open the JIRA issue in the web browser